cherepinro/task-spark-ai/replit.md

 - ✅ Real-time search and filtering (by title/description, priority, status, project)
 - ✅ Global filter state management with FilterContext
 - ✅ **AI Chat with Natural Language Task Creation** - Type "add task buy milk" and it creates the task
+- ✅ **AI Task Breakdown** - One-click breakdown of complex tasks into 3-7 subtasks with time estimates
 - ✅ AI-powered task analysis and categorization
 - ✅ Priority-based task organization
 - ✅ Dashboard with productivity metrics